pylowt/HamsterLang/README.md

 ## Tech

-This project is implemented using a variety of technologies and tools designed to leverage the strengths of the .NET ecosystem.
+This project is implemented using a variety of technologies and tools.
 Below is a detailed list of the main components:

 - **Java**: The primary programming language used for developing the Hamster interpreter.
 - **Maven**: A build automation and dependency management tool used to streamline the build process, manage project dependencies, and ensure consistent project configurations across environments